chong601/rpm-package-explorer/README.md

 It's easier (for now) to just reimplement those that I need to use by clean-room-ish reverse-engineering.

+# Planned version support
+Anything RPM that uses `repodata` as package metadata will be supported.

+- CentOS: 3.7 and above
+- Fedora: 2 and above
+- Rocky Linux: 8.3 and above
+- Alma Linux: 8.3 and above
+- RHEL: Probably not, don't think I can get any repodata from them

+Currently supported OS repository data will be prioritized first.

 # How can I help with this project?
 There are multiple ways you can help with this project.